mrchrisadams/sonniesedge-website/_posts/2016-12-07-progressive-enhancement.md

 > Here is the real progressive enhancement argument: "It’s a moral imperative that everything on the web should be available to everyone everywhere all the time.
 Failing to achieve — or at least strive for — that goal is inhumane."

 Guess what?
 I FUCKING SUBSCRIBE TO THAT NOTION.
 Your shitty Soylent app should be usable even by the non-white-manboy-developers of the world (not that they'd fucking want to use it).
-You're really saying that you're incapable of coding a HTML form that submits a delivery address to some server-side code and stores it?
+Are you really saying that you're incapable of coding a HTML form that submits a delivery address to some server-side code and stores it?
 REALLY?
 Because I can fucking well do that and I am *definitely* not one of the coding elite.

 No, you're saying that: